NOAA-OWP/SoilFreezeThaw/RUN.md

 </pre>

 ### Examples (nextgen framework mode)
 We provide three examples here to run and test SFT (coupled/uncoupled modes) in the nextgen framework.
 The following pre-process step needs to be completed before running the below examples.
+Note run these examples from the ngen directory you cloned [here](https://github.com/NOAA-OWP/SoilFreezeThaw/blob/ajk/doc_update/INSTALL.md#build-nextgen-framework-mode).
   - #### Pre-process step
   ```
   mkdir sft && cd sft